Functions of Iron

 Premature aging, anorexia, Grave’s disease, heart arrhythmia, liver damage and liver disease, or hemochromatosis.

 Too much iron in the body can lead to the mentioned above problems because the human body doesn’t seem to have a mechanism to rid itself of excess iron.
 In excess iron works as a pro-oxidant, and therefore it can significantly increase the harmful free-radical activity.

-While ferrous sulfate is the most commonly used type of iron supplement, switching to a different form of iron (such as bisglycinate) and lowering the daily dose may help prevent side effects.
+While ferrous sulphate is the most used type of iron supplement, switching to a different form of iron (such as bisglycinate) and lowering the daily dose may help prevent side effects.